The median asking rent across 17 Indianapolis zip codes is $1,365/month, down 3.0% from a year ago.

 | 4 Bedroom | $3,440/mo |

-Fair Market Rents are published annually by HUD for the Indianapolis metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Indianapolis metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Indianapolis metro area is $2,170/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Indianapolis metro is $2,170/month.
+Asking rents come in about 37% below the federal benchmark, which can make Section 8 properties competitive here.

-Indy is a cash flow investor's market.
-Purchase prices are low relative to rents, which gives you rent-to-price ratios that are hard to find in Sun Belt or coastal markets.
-The economy runs on healthcare (Eli Lilly, IU Health), logistics (central location, FedEx hub), and a few other industries that aren't going anywhere.
-Broad Ripple, Fountain Square, and Mass Ave have all gentrified and get premium rents.
-East and south sides are where the numbers look best on paper for cash flow, but property condition and tenant quality vary a lot.
-This is a market where the math works — just make sure you're picking the right properties in the right neighborhoods.
+Indy is a cash flow market.
+Purchase prices are low relative to rents, which produces rent-to-price ratios you can't find in Sun Belt or coastal cities.
+The economy runs on healthcare (Eli Lilly, IU Health), logistics (central US location, FedEx hub), and a few other industries that aren't going anywhere.
+Broad Ripple, Fountain Square, and Mass Ave have gentrified and get premium rents.
+East and south sides have the best spreadsheet numbers for cash flow, but property condition and tenant quality vary widely.
+The math works in Indianapolis.
+Picking the right properties in the right neighborhoods is where investors win or lose.